Gnomeo & Juliet (soundtrack): Reception

-Music critic Jonathan Broxton wrote "Although Gnomeo & Juliet is not going to be a big hit with traditional score fans who are looking for ‘proper’ James Newton Howard material, I actually found myself enjoying this album quite a bit.
-As an Elton John fan, I’ve always liked his songs, and the way Bacon and Howard treat them in the score is clever and fun, which is a lot more than you can say about a lot of film music these days."
-Kimberly Vetrano of She Scribes called it as "a great album that both adults and children can enjoy together".
-Filmtracks.com wrote "Gnomeo & Juliet is targeted firmly at John listeners, so unless you film score collectors out there want to hear Howard and crew simply adapt John's songs into a decent but rather generic underscore, steer clear.
+Music critic Jonathan Broxton wrote for Movie Music UK, "Although Gnomeo & Juliet is not going to be a big hit with traditional score fans who are looking for 'proper' James Newton Howard material, I actually found myself enjoying this album quite a bit.
+As an Elton John fan, I've always liked his songs, and the way Bacon and Howard treat them in the score is clever and fun, which is a lot more than you can say about a lot of film music these days."
+Kimberly Vetrano of She Scribes called it, "a great album that both adults and children can enjoy together".
+Filmtracks.com wrote, "Gnomeo & Juliet is targeted firmly at John listeners, so unless you film score collectors out there want to hear Howard and crew simply adapt John's songs into a decent but rather generic underscore, steer clear.
 That said, about nine minutes of that score is quite easy on the ears, the "Dandelions" suite a strong addition to any collection of lightly romantic movie music."